telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server.md

 > __Note!__
 ><br>
-><br> This functionality __does not prevent__ the user to manually lock the machine or put it to sleep.
+> This functionality __does not prevent__ the user to manually lock the machine or put it to sleep.
 ><br>
 ><br>
 > __Note!__
 ><br>
-><br> Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
+> Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
 Consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).

 Once the __option is disabled or the Test Studio Session Monitor process is stopped__, the operating system is able to get to sleep/lock normally.